BaekCheolKim/BaekCheolKim.github.io/docs/machine-learning/linear-algebra/linear-algebra-terms.md

 ### 5. **Dimensionality**
 Dimensionality refers to the number of entries in a vector or columns in a dataset.
 Reducing dimensionality without significant information loss is a common goal in machine learning, helping simplify models and reduce overfitting.

+Dimensionality: In machine learning, dimensionality refers to the number of features or variables used to represent a single data point.
+It describes the inherent complexity of the data itself.
+Multidimensional Arrays: These are data structures used in programming libraries like NumPy to store and manipulate data with multiple dimensions.
+The number of dimensions in a multidimensional array directly corresponds to the dimensionality of the data it represents.

 ### 6. **Rank**
 The rank of a matrix indicates the maximum number of linearly independent column vectors it contains.
 It is crucial for understanding data structure in machine learning, such as identifying redundant features.